-The CMOVcc instructions conditionally copy a word, doubleword, or quadword from a register, memory location, or immediate value to a register or memory location.
-The source and destination must be of the same size and cannot both be memory locations.
+The CMOVcc instructions conditionally copy a word, doubleword, or quadword from a register or memory location to a register location.
+The source and destination must be of the same size.

 The CMOVcc instructions perform the same task as MOV but work conditionally, depending on the state of status flags in the RFLAGS register.
 If the condition is not satisfied, the instruction has no effect and control is passed to the next instruction.
 The mnemonics of CMOVcc instructions indicate the condition that must be satisfied.
 Several mnemonics are often used for one opcode to make the mnemonics easier to remember.
 For example, CMOVE (conditional move if equal) and CMOVZ (conditional move if zero) are aliases and compile to the same opcode.
 Table 3-4 on page 51 shows the RFLAGS values required for each CMOVcc instruction.